Skip to main content

 • “Essentially, it's a tedious walking simulator that's pricier than what it's worth.”

-• “Thanks to the slow, tedious gameplay mixed with the text-based story, it's rather hard to get invested in this story or listen to other things while you aren't fully engaged, causing a weird middle-ground issue.”
+• “Thanks to the slow, tedious gameplay mixed with the text-based story, it's rather hard to get invested in the story or listen to other things while not fully engaged, causing a weird middle-ground issue.”

 • “So it turns out elephants move very slowly, and without the screen shake that usually accompanies huge animals stomping around (which would have been absolutely nauseating in this case), this rate of movement gets awfully tedious in a hurry.”